 Best Premium Product: Shoe-Fix Shoe Glue

 For the Shoe-Fix Shoe Glue, there’s a reason it’s one of the top leaders in the shoe repair market.
-It’s a reliable product for those needing casual yet long-lasting adhesion for your footwear.
+It’s a reliable product for those needing casual yet long-lasting adhesion for their footwear.

 Some shoes need more work than others.
-If you’re frustrated with super glue always breaking, Shoe-Fix three generations of shoe repair knowledge could help you not only fix your shoe but make sure the sole doesn’t become separated again.
+If you’re frustrated with super glue always breaking, Shoe-Fix’s three generations of shoe repair knowledge could help you fix your shoe and make sure the sole doesn’t become separated again.

 The glue dries quickly, is flexible, and provides a sturdy bond.
 It’s a bit more expensive than the other glues on the list, but you’ll get your money’s worth.